 How to apply buyer enablement

-More deals, bigger deals and being considered a valuable supplier; this sounds great.
+More deals, bigger deals and considered a valuable supplier; this sounds great.
 But how do you apply buyer enablement, and how do you organize it?
 A Marketing or Sales department cannot drive a buying process with both personal contact and relevant content alone.
 During the buying process, each member of the DMU has different information needs.
 To respond to this, it is vital that Sales and Marketing work together continuously and focus on “information excellence”.

 Information excellence consists of offering relevant information at the right moments in the buying process.
 At the same time, you answer questions from the different personas within the DMU.
 The difference between traditional content marketing?
 Buyer enablement is always done together with the sales team.